rreemalfaleh/CipherBot-Phishing-Sites-Validation/README.md

 ## Note

 This repository was created for educational purposes and to demonstrate automated phishing site validation.
 It is crucial to use such tools responsibly and ethically.
-The script should not be used for any malicious activities or unauthorized access.
+The script should not be used for any malicious or unethical activities.

 ## Disclaimer

-This repository and its content were used for a presentation on black hat techniques.
+This repository and its content were used for a presentation at Black Hat Middle East and Africa (Riyadh, KSA).
 The intention is solely educational, and users are responsible for adhering to ethical standards and legal regulations.